dave/jennifer/README.md

 not included.

 # Built-in functions
-Built in functions render the function name followed by a comma seperated list enclosed by parenthesis:
+Built in functions render the function name followed by a comma separated list enclosed by parenthesis:

 ```go